dburgener/cascade/doc/TE.md

   Currently this is only valid for the proc filesystem, all other types must be "/".
 If not given, the field will default to "/".
 * `file_type` is an optional keyword representing a file type to apply the label to.
-Valid values are the same as in file_context function.
+Valid values are the same as in the file_context function.
 If not given, [any] is assumed.
   * Note: You must use SELinux userspace tools version 3.4 or newer to use this field.

 `xattr`, `task`, and `trans` all represent filesystems that support SELinux security contexts.
 The filesystem itself has a labeled applied to it as a whole, which is the `fs_label` provided in this function.
-All files on the filesystem also store their own SELinux security context in their own extended attributes.
+Individual files may also have specific security contexts stored in their extended attributes if supported by the filesystem.

 `genfscon` represents filesystems that do not support SELinux security contexts.
 Generally a filesystem has a single default security context, `fs_label`